-Singapore has been on our travel list for years.
+Singapore has been on our travel list for years, and it’s the perfect spot for a layover.
 After seeing photos of the Gardens by the Bay and hearing about the delicious Singaporean cuisine, it was our turn to check out this amazing city for ourselves.

 For those with extra time to explore, consider visiting Singapore in the evening with this unique overnight layover.
 If you have more time, spend a full one day, 4 days, or even up to two weeks in Singapore.
 The opportunities are endless!

 *Disclaimer: Visiting Singapore during your layover?
 We have affiliate links in this post.
 If you click on them and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Thank you for supporting us.